M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: Results and Analysis

-We evaluated the effect of centralized coordination on conversational quality by comparing \textit{with-coordination} and \textit{without-coordination} conditions across three measures (Fig. \ref{fig:mem_coord}b): conversational flow, appropriateness of the responding agent, and absence of interruption or overlap.
-These measures correspond to whether the interaction flowed naturally, whether the correct robot responded given the user’s input, and whether robots avoided interrupting each other.
+We evaluated the effect of contextualized participation coordination on conversational quality by comparing \textit{with-coordination} and \textit{without-coordination} conditions across three measures (Fig. \ref{fig:mem_coord}b): conversational flow, appropriateness of the responding agent, and absence of interruption or overlap.

 Paired-sample t-tests confirmed that these differences were statistically significant across all measures.
 Conversational flow showed a significant improvement ($t(14) = 4.08$, $p = .001$, 95\% CI $[0.73, 2.34]$), as did response appropriateness ($t(14) = 4.00$, $p = .001$, 95\% CI $[0.74, 2.46]$).
 Overlap avoidance demonstrated the strongest effect ($t(14) = 7.89$, $p < .001$, 95\% CI $[2.09, 3.65]$).
 Wilcoxon signed-rank tests further supported these findings.
 All three measures were significantly higher in the with-coordination condition: conversational flow ($Z = -2.70$, $p = .007$), response appropriateness ($Z = -2.69$, $p = .007$), and overlap avoidance ($Z = -3.35$, $p < .001$).
 Effect size analysis revealed large effects across all measures.
 Conversational flow ($d = 1.05$) and response appropriateness ($d = 1.03$) showed large effects, while overlap avoidance exhibited a very large effect ($d = 2.04$).